An Sionnach Fionn, “The White Fox”, Irish republican news and views from a Fenian Fox.

 In political terms I call myself a Fenian.
 My definition of that is a Progressive or Gaelic Republican.
 Progressive because I am a centre-left social-democrat who believes that the reunification of Ireland is the only way to achieve long-term peace, justice and prosperity for the peoples of this island nation (as well as ending the medieval anachronism that is Britain’s continued colonial administration in part of our country).
 Gaelic because I wish the reunification of our nation to take place under the aegis of a secular All-Ireland republic that is Irish (Gaelic) in language and culture while recognising and respecting the diversity of communities that call this nation their home.
 This includes the need to acknowledge that long-term peace in Ireland may be best achieved by granting regional autonomy to the north-east of the nation with an administration based in Belfast that has limited powers of self-government.
 I can think of no other political description that sums up so aptly my own ideological beliefs.

 Though an Irish Republican I am not affiliated to any political party or organisation.
-While the term Fenian has been much used and abused over the last century In the past I have voted for (in no particular order) Sinn Féin, Fianna Fáil, the Labour Party, the Green Party and various Independents and might well do so again (big-up for Proportional Representation).
+In the past I have voted for (in no particular order) Sinn Féin, Fianna Fáil, the Labour Party, the Green Party and various Independents and might well do so again (big-up for Proportional Representation).

 I am supportive of the Celtic-speaking peoples of Europe, politically and culturally, and actively promote their struggles alongside those of the Irish-speaking communities of Ireland.
 The Pan-Celtic philosophy is one I adhere to and I find more in common with my fellow Celts of Scotland, the Isle of Man, Wales, Cornwall and Brittany than anyone else in Europe.
 To be in Edinburgh, Cardiff or Nantes is to be at home.
 However my commitment to native rights extends far beyond the Gaelic and Brythonic worlds.
 The suffering of the Native and First Nation Peoples of North America is never far from my mind.
 When playing Cowboys and Indians I always chose the latter.
 Now I know why.